Yakut scripts: Novgorodov's alphabet

-The alphabet of S. A. Novgorodov consisted of 33 letters, including ligatures for diphthongs (//ɯ͡a// – ꭠ, //i͡e// – ꭡ, //u͡o// – ꭣ, and //y͡ø// – w.), and did not have any diacritics and capital letters.
+Among these are ligatures for diphthongs, namely ꭠ //ɯ͡a//, ꭡ //i͡e//, ꭣ //u͡o// and w //y͡ø//, and did not have any diacritics and capital letters.
 The length of vowels was indicated by a colon after the letters.
 The publication of the first Yakut primers, books for reading, school textbooks and grammar, as well as scientific, pedagogical and fiction literature began on this alphabet.
 The new script was used in the mass education of children at school.

 In the 1920/21 academic year, this alphabet was officially introduced into school teaching, and the Yakut-language newspaper Manchaary was translated into it.
 In 1923, fonts were made for the "original" version of the Novgorodov alphabet, and book publishing was transferred to a new font.
 At the same time, a number of Yakut scientists and writers (in particular, Aleksey Kulakovskiy) advocated the abolition of this alphabet and the introduction of writing based on the Cyrillic alphabet.

 In 1924, a broad discussion took place on the improvement of the Novgorodov alphabet.
 Among its shortcomings were the lack of capitalization and punctuation; the presence of special characters for diphthongs, complicating the alphabet; graphic monotony of the text (for example – sɯmɯ꞉t, ɯmɯ꞉).
 As a result, the Yakut Writing Council decided to introduce capital letters and punctuation marks into the alphabet, as well as change the style of a number of characters.
 However, due to the lack of fonts, it was not possible to transfer the publishing business to a new version of the alphabet.

 In 1925, the inscription of three more characters was replaced in the alphabet.
 However, by this time a campaign had begun for the creation of a unified Turkic alphabet, and the order for new fonts was suspended.
 As a result of the changes in 1924 and 1925, in practice, only the handwritten text was affected, and the printed text was typed in the 1923 font.
 This situation continued until 1929.